 - DIY Food Preservation Vs Buying In Processed Food

 - The Best Lightweight Nutritious Foods For Survival

 - How To Make And Store Pemmican – Practical Survival

 - How To Plan A Practical Long Term Survival Supplies List

 There are thousands of prepper pages that you can research.
 I do however ask one thing.
-Do not take any list as your go to list.
-Lists are make up to suit certain circumstances and preferences and these circumstances and preferences might not suit your circumstances.
-Uses them as a guide, by all means but, evaluate them against your circumstances and your preferences.
+Do not take any list as your go-to list.
+Lists are made up to suit certain circumstances and preferences and these circumstances and preferences might not suit your circumstances.
+Uses them as a guide, by all means, but evaluate them against your circumstances and your preferences.
 NO LIST IS PERFECT!
-They are simple a guide to help you make your own.
+They are simply a guide to help you make your own.

 You can start today, with whatever extras you have in your grocery cupboard, and you will be better prepared than you were yesterday.
 Build your stock slowly, as you can afford it.
 Life must go on now so you need to sort out your current needs first and then worry about the future.